15 Epic Places to Visit In Turkey

 Us: “Still in Turkey!”

 Reader: “Really?
 I had no idea there was so many things to do in Turkey!”

 You know what?
 Turkey has surprised us too.
 We didn’t know much about this country before we booked our flight, but it has quickly become one of our favorites.

 Turkey is a country where East meets West and history meets adventure.
 The people are welcoming, the cuisine is delightful, the culture has depth.
 Turkey has sun-kissed beaches, pine-covered mountains, and more than enough attractions to fully occupy a month’s time.
 There are just so many reasons to visit Turkey.

 We’ve put together a list of all of the things to do and places to visit in Turkey that are reason enough to start looking into flights to this surprising country!

 1. Take a Dip in Thermal Hot Springs in Pamukkale

-The terraces pools filled with milky mineral waters look surreal in pictures and more dreamlike in person.
+The terrace pools filled with milky mineral waters look surreal in pictures and more dreamlike in person.
 The white mineral deposits make it look as if you’re stepping on a snow-covered hill, but the tepid water will tell you otherwise.